MiirHo3eIN/aero_autoencoder/README.md

 ## Developement

-There are the following folders that same structure.
+There are the following folders that have the same structure.
 These folders contain different experiments that were conducted.

 ```bash
 ├── ablation_study